Basketball Referee

 Can a ref officially end a game before time has expired - say in the event of an uncontrolled crowd or team?

-Asked by DB almost 9 years ago
+Asked by DB about 9 years ago

 Yes.
 If a referee deems conditions unsafe for players, spectators or officials he should notify home management that the refs can no longer work under current conditions.
 Without refs the game should not be played.